e3mandle6n1/apex-jpath/README.md

 ## Support

-For issues and feature requests, please open an issue on the GitHub repository.
+Questions and feature requests?
+Please use the [Discussions tab](https://github.com/e3mandle6n1/apex-jpath/discussions).
+For bugs, open an issue.